 - How much is my child’s anxiety getting in the way of day to day functioning?

 - How distressing is this anxiety on my child and our family?

-If you are unsure about the answers to these questions or want further advice on your little one’s needs, contact your local physician.
-He/she might refer you to seek the services of a professional psychologist.
+If you are unsure about the answers to these questions and/or want further advice on your little one’s needs, contact the Family Psychology Place.
+You may wish to first contact your local physician.
+He/she might refer you to seek the services of a psychologist.

-As an adult or teenager, you may be more able to understand if you need help on your own but this can still be difficult to figure out.
+As a teenager or adult, you may be more able to understand if you need help on your own, but this can still be difficult to figure out.
 Come into The Family Psychology Place to get a feel for our space and ask for our help in assessing your needs.

 We promise to help you feel happy, full of life, and void of negative thoughts in a nurturing environment.
 Our psychologists are here to listen to your every concern and will take the time to make you feel truly comfortable.